-Although I would continue to encounter other powerful teachings during my CFS experience — for instance, for about nine months I consulted the I Ching almost daily as a training in intuitive thinking — the Course rapidly became the centerpiece of my recovery from CFS.
+Although I would continue to encounter other powerful teachings during my CFS experience, the Course rapidly became the centerpiece of my recovery from CFS.
 It vastly accelerated the recognition and release of the deep anger that I came to see as the primary stressor of my immune system.
 It also helped me to define my own sense of spirituality and bring it into the foreground of my life.

 Prior to CFS, my peripheral curiosity about spiritual experience was something I shared with few people and could not connect with my relationships, work, or sense of purpose in the world.
 The Course helped me to understand that I had become ill in large part because my mind and body were longing to regain the spiritual energy I had known as a child, but lost touch with during my adolescence and young adulthood.